dockstore/dockstore-support/tooltester/README.md

 1. Check that the slave has enough disk space, remove /tmp and ~/workspace/* (workspace `@tmp` folders aren't removed with cleanup plugin) if needed

 1. Run the ClientTest.createJenkinsTests (basically the sync commmand)
-2. Run the ClientTest.enqueue (basically the enqueue command)
+1. Run the ClientTest.enqueue (basically the enqueue command)
-3. Wait until it finishes running and then run the ClientTest.report (basically the report command)
+1. Wait until it finishes running and then run the ClientTest.report (basically the report command)

+# Master Backup
+1. Double check that aws is installed and has the correct credentials
+1. docker cp `$ID:/var/jenkins_home .` where ID is the container ID (eventually just use a volume instead)
+1. `tar cvzf jenkins_home.tar.gz jenkins_home`
+1. aws s3 --endpoint-url https://object.cancercollaboratory.org:9080 cp jenkins_home.tar.gz s3://dockstore/jenkinsMaster2/jenkins_home.tar.gz